pkgw/make_for_scientists/index.md

 `make` is a venerable Unix command-line tool.
 It makes things.

 You give `make` a set of *recipes*: “To make *A*, do *X*, then *Y*, then *Z*.”
 Make can execute those recipes for you.
-Anything that `make` makes, such as our metasyntactic *A*, is called a *target*.
+The things that `make` makes, such as our metasyntactic *A*, are called *targets*.

 You also tell `make` about *dependencies* between targets: “*A* is derived from *B*.
 If *B* changes, *A* needs to be remade.” `make` can keep track of